fly-apps/globe-request-mapper/ARTICLE.md

 end
 ```

 The only thing left server side is to handle requests.
 Create the file `globe_request_mapper/request.ex`.
+We cache the coordinate results in Redis, with Fly it is automatically included in each node.
+You can access Redis through `FLY_REDIS_CACHE_URL`.
 ```elixir
 def topic do
   "requests"